 The BPSA has always taken the lead in tracking sales and inventory levels for the IBD channel.
 Early efforts involved faxed reports from just a few members.
 Today, BPSA sell-in data tracks nearly 90% of bicycle sales to IBDs from 18 of the industry’s largest suppliers.

-Leisure Trends, an NPD Group company, is the world leader in sports sales tracking.
-BPSA has contracted with LTG since 2009 to collect data on supplier sell-in to IBDs and sell-through to consumers.
-Michael Forte of Felt, chair of the BPSA Statistics committee, leads this important program.
+NPD Group is the world leader in sports sales tracking.
+BPSA has contracted with NPD since 2009 to collect data on supplier sell-in to IBDs and sell-through to consumers.
+Bernie Doering of Stages Cycling, chair of the BPSA Statistics committee, leads this important program.

-In our never-ending quest to keep up with new industry categories, BPSA recently began tracking 27.5-inch mountain bikes and will soon incorporate electric bikes and fat bikes in the reporting.
+In our never-ending quest to keep up with new industry categories, BPSA recently began tracking 27.5-inch mountain bikes and has also incorporated electric bikes and fat bikes in the reporting.

 Bicycle Leadership Conference